 The Soča Valley is one of the most popular outdoor destinations in Slovenia, it is a valley of action, festivals and discoveries.
 It is also known as the land of running water (the emerald green colour is real!), so you can visit countless beautiful waterfalls and swim in some really cool natural pools.

 This is why we highly recommend you to plan some extra time before or after the festival for exploring the area.
 Here are some of our tips for sights and activities even if you are short on time and relying on public transport (and your feet).

 The memorial church of the Holy Spirit stands in an exceptional natural environment of the Julian Alps, above the alp Polog.
 Today, is not only a unique artistic jewel, but it has also preserved the symbolic mission of peace.
-It reminds visitors of the horrors of the war and at the same time it also calls for reconciliation and for inner and everlasting peace.
-In the year 2007 the church received the European Heritage Label.

 Even if you are not very into history or churches do not miss a chance to visit this place.
 The surroundings are unreal!
 Javorca is also a great starting point for visiting the source of Tolminka river.
 It’s an easy hike, but it takes approximately 1.5h, so make sure you have enough time.